Tech company issues statement after Bay Area job posting requires applicants be 'non-Asian'

 RELATED: 'The Bay Area didn't seem like that kind of place': Daniel Wu, W. Kamau Bell discuss shocking crimes against Asian Americans

-Aptude's post said in part: "Upon discovery we immediately removed the post from all channel sand launched an internal investigation."
+Aptude's post said in part: "Upon discovery, we immediately removed the post from all channel and, launched an internal investigation."
 Which went on to thank those who brought the posting to their attention.

 Several online users questioned what they saw as a lack of an apology.

-LinkedIn posted, along with a link to report inappropriate language and behavior this message: "We don't tolerate racism or hate or any kind.
+LinkedIn posted, along with a link, to report inappropriate language and behavior this message: "We don't tolerate racism or hate of any kind.
 Our members expect and deserve a safe and trusted community where they can express themselves professionally."

 Read Aptude's full statement below: